brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 # define optimizer
 optimizer = Adam(f_theta.parameters(), lr=1e-3)

-# make predictions
+# forward pass
 predictions = f_theta(X)

 # penalize errors
 loss = loss_func(predictions, outputs)

-# compute derivatives with respect to weights and biases of the f_theta.
+# compute derivatives with respect to weights and biases of the neural network f_theta
-# they are store in the .grad attribute of weights tensors
+# they are stored in the .grad attribute of weights tensors
 loss.backward()

-# perform on optimization step on this single batch in the Adam algorithm
+# perform one optimization step on this single batch in the Adam algorithm
 optimizer.step()
 ```